jimenaRL/gap-populations/README.md

 python pipeline.py --country=country --dbpath=country.db --survey=ches2019 --attdims=lrgen,antielite_salience
 ```

-To options `--plot` and `--show` will create and show images for the embeddings and for the validations.
+To options `--plot` and `--show` will additionally create and show images for the embeddings and for the validations.

 To compute embeddings for a given *country* on all available surveys and validations on all attitudinal dimensions run